-The Technology, Cybersecurity and Policy (TCP) Program is a highly-integrated and comprehensive graduate program combining technology, policy, and business with hands-on experience, which capitalizes on our cutting-edge security, telecom, and wireless labs.
+TCP is a highly-integrated and comprehensive graduate program combining technology, policy, and business with hands-on experience, which capitalizes on our cutting-edge security, network, and wireless labs.
 Expand your career by mastering the latest internet technologies, essential business skills, and policy knowledge to achieve success in today’s rapidly-changing, high-tech world.

 Interdisciplinary Telecom Program (ITP) is Headed “Back to the Future”